-If you need to get a custody order right away, because of domestic violence, file a 209A Complaint for Protection from Abuse and ask for custody in the complaint.
-See Need a custody order right away because of domestic violence.
+If you are not married and you need to get a custody order right away, because of domestic violence, file a 209A Complaint for Protection from Abuse and ask for custody in the complaint.
+See What can I do if I need a custody order right away because of domestic violence?

 If you need to get custody right away for your child’s wellbeing and happiness, file: